 Complications of wrist fusion surgery may include infection, delayed or non-union of bones, stiffness, pain, and injury to nearby nerves and blood vessels.

-It typically takes about 3 to 6 months for the wrist to fully heal after fusion surgery.
+It typically takes about 3 to 6 months for the wrist to heal after fusion surgery fully.

 Yes, physical therapy is usually necessary after wrist fusion surgery to help regain strength and range of motion in the wrist and hand.